NillionNetwork/networks/mainnet/nillion-1/docs/KEYS.md

 # Keys

-In order to validate on the nillion testnet you need to create keys.
+In order to validate on the nillion mainnet you need to create keys.

 > DO NOT recycle the mnemonic used for testnet if you are a testnet validator.
 Please use new keys.